Italy struggles to turn page on corruption

-MILAN, Italy (Reuters) - They usually met in Milan although on Wednesdays they lunched in Rome.
+MILAN, Italy, May 23 (Reuters) - They usually met in Milan although on Wednesdays they lunched in Rome.
 But for the seven men arrested on suspicion of corruption, the menu was always the same, prosecutors said: alleged bribes to obtain building contracts for Italy’s Expo 2015 world fair.

 Milan prosecutors are investigating whether the group of former politicians and entrepreneurs rigged contracts for Expo and other public tenders, including a 67 million euro contract to build facilities for next year’s Universal Exhibition, according to a copy of the arrest warrant seen by Reuters.